 Find Electricians Near You: Compare Electrical Contractor Cost:

 Licensed electricians charge between $50-$140 an hour depending on experience level, and license type carried.
-This price does not include parts needed.
+This price does not include ANY parts needed.
 Some electrician companies charge hourly rates and others charge by job type.

 No matter how extensive the project is, you need to hire the right electrician for the job.
 But not all electricians are the same, and neither are their price ranges.